Nosp1/Dnd/README.md

 ### Future features.

-To check out what we are working on or suggest something to implement, check out our Issues page.
+To check out what we are working on or suggest something to implement, check out {our Issues page}(https://github.com/nosp1/Dnd/issues).